Ryo-N7/Ryo-N7.github.io/_posts/2019-01-11-visualize-asian-cup.md

          match_num = map(acup_df$link, match_num_info) %>% unlist)
 ```

-Next, clean it up a bit and add in the number of teams that participated
+Next, I clean it up a bit and add in the number of teams that participated
 in each tournament.

 ``` r